patsaindon/uTower-Mediaserver/README.md

     - Sabnzbd will be configured as download client, but no Usenet "Searcher" will be defined
     - Couchpotato will sent "Rescan Library" command to Kodi on complete downloads

-* __HtpcManager__
+* __uTowerManager__

-    - Use Hellowlol HTPC-Manager Fork
+    - Use Hellowlol uTower-Manager Fork
-    - Apache reverse proxy will be configured to serve HtpcManager on port 80
+    - Apache reverse proxy will be configured to serve uTowerManager on port 80
-    - HtpcManager will be configured to listen on port __8085__
+    - uTowerManager will be configured to listen on port __8085__

 ## Customizing the setup